What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Gorilla trekking packing list: Final thoughts

-This guide covers my tips for the must-bring items for a safe and fun gorilla trekking experience.
+This guide covers my tips for the must-bring items and clothing for a safe and fun gorilla trekking experience.
 Seeing gorillas in the wild is such an amazing, once-in-a-lifetime opportunity.
-This gorillas trekking packing list helps you forget about the details and focus on what’s in front of you.
+Rather than focusing on something you might have forgotten, with this packing list you can tick everything off – and focus on the epic experience instead.

 BOOKING A TRIP SOON?
 HERE ARE SOME HELPFUL LINKS